PiotrGites/static_docs/src/core2/tutorials/ros-tutorials/2-creating-nodes.md

     res.message= str;

-Fill integer field with data, this mean service was executed properly:
+Fill integer field with data, which means that service was executed properly:

     res.success=1;